NREL/SOEP-QSS/README.md

 * Multiple connected FMU-ME and FMU-QSS model simulation.

 ### Notes
-* Modelica input file processing is not provided: test cases are code-defined or loaded from FMUs.
+* Modelica input file processing is not provided: test cases are code-defined or loaded from Modelica-generated FMUs.
-* Modelica models need zero-crossing variables with names of the form \_\_zc\_*name*.
-* FMU XML files need to be customized for now with zero-crossing dependencies.
+* The QSS solver provides two approaches to obtaining the dependencies of Modelica models with zero-crossing function (see Zero-Crossing Functions below).

 ## Plan